Fast End-to-End Trainable Guided Filter: Experiments: Computer Vision Tasks

-\paragraph{Main Results} We compare the performance between $\text{DGF}_s$, DGF and $C_l(I_l)$ (noted as Baseline), as shown in Table~\ref{table:vision}.
-For depth estimation, $\text{DGF}_s$ obtain 0.177 improvements in rms (the lower, the better) over the baseline.
-By end-to-end training and adding the learnable guidance map, we achieve 5.887 in rms, which improves 0.194 points.
-Similar results are also observed in saliency detection and semantic segmentation. $F_\beta$ (higher is better) increases from 90.61\% to 91.29\% for saliency detection by applying the guided filter layer.
-By changing $\text{DGF}_s$ to DGF, $F_\beta$ further improves to 91.75\%.
-For segmentation, DGF obtains 73.58\% in mean IOU (the higher, the better), which increases 1.79 points compared to the baseline method.
+The performances of our method and baseline methods are shown in Table~\ref{table:vision}.
+For depth estimation, $\text{DGF}_\text{s}$ obtain 0.177 improvements in rms over the baseline.
+By end-to-end training and adding the learnable guidance map, we achieve the best performance (5.887) in rms.
+Similar results are obtained in saliency detection and semantic segmentation. $F_\beta$ increases from 90.61\% to 91.29\% by applying the guided filtering layer to saliency detection.
+By replacing $\text{DGF}_\text{s}$ with DGF, $F_\beta$ further improves to 91.75\%.
+For segmentation, DGF obtains 73.58\% in mean IOU, which has an improvement of 1.79\% compared to the baseline method.

-We also compare with DenseCRF~\cite{krahenbuhl2011efficient}, which is a commonly used filter for saliency detection and semantic segmentation.
-Experiments show that our method is comparable to DenseCRF in saliency detection, while obtains better performance in semantic segmentation.
+We also compare our method with DenseCRF~\cite{krahenbuhl2011efficient}, which is commonly used in saliency detection and semantic segmentation.
+Experiments show that our method is comparable to DenseCRF in saliency detection, and obtains better performance in semantic segmentation.
 Besides, the proposed layer performs at least $10\times$ faster than DenseCRF.
-Averagely, our approach takes $34$ms to process a $512^2$ image, while Dense-CRF takes $432$ ms on CPU.
+Averagely, our approach takes $34$ms to process a $512^2$ image, while DenseCRF takes $432$ms.

-Figure~\ref{fig:qualitive} visualizes the comparison results.
-The results obtained by our approach are better in preserving edges and details~\footnote{More qualitative results are shown in the supplementary material.}.
+Figure~\ref{fig:qualitive_cv} shows the visual results of our method and baselines.
+The results obtained by our approach are better in preserving edges and details\footnote{More qualitative results are shown in \url{http://wuhuikai.me/DeepGuidedFilterProject/#visual}.}.